uasal/uasal.github.io/_pages/facilities.md

 ![SCoOB Assembled in our laboratory’s clean tent from Ashcraft et al 2022](/assets/testbed_assembled.png)

-### Prototyping and 3D printing

-UA students should feel free to contact us if they have space or astronomy related components they would like to prototype.
-Available equipment includes: a Dremel LC40 laser cutter and 3D printers, a Dremel 3D40, and a Markforged Onyx Pro printer that allow rapid prototyping.

 ### Optical Metrology and Testing

 Our lab's 4D PhaseCam 6000 interferometer allows vibration insensitive metrology of optical systems such as space telescope assemblies as well as testing of individual optical components on nanometer scales.